wp-plugins/smugbuy/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.1 =
+Customize the links using CSS!

 = 1.1 =
 Display the photo above your "buy" link, and also insert gallery "buy" links!